 Your app and its associated metadata must accurately and clearly reflect the source, functionality, and features of your app.

-- You should not represent your app to be from a company, government body, or other entity if you do not have permission to make that representation.
+- All aspects of your app should accurately describe the functions, features and any important limitations of your app, including required or supported input devices.
+Your app may not use a name or icon similar to that of other apps, and may not claim to be from a company, government body, or other entity if you do not have permission to make that representation.

-- Your app must be fully functional and offer customers unique, creative value or utility.
+- Your app must be fully functional and must provide appropriate functionality for each targeted device family.

-Your app must not jeopardize or compromise user security, or the security or functionality of the Windows or Windows Phone device(s), system or related systems and must not have the potential to cause harm to users or any other person.
+Your app must not jeopardize or compromise user security, or the security or functionality of the device, system or related systems and must not have the potential to cause harm to users or any other person.

-All app logic must reside within the app package.
-Your app must not attempt to change or extend the packaged content through any form of dynamic inclusion of code that changes how the application behaves with regard to Store Policies.
-Your app should not, for example, download a remote script and subsequently execute that script in the local context of the app package.
+- Your app must not attempt to change or extend the described functionality through any form of dynamic inclusion of code that is in violation of Store Policies.
+Your app should not, for example, download a remote script and subsequently execute that script in a manner that is not consistent with the described functionality.

 The app must be testable.
 If it is not possible to test your app for any reason, including, but not limited to, the items below, your app may fail this requirement.